jamesstar89/stream/readme.md

 ---

+# Notice #

-NOTICE: This library will be retiring shortly.
+This library will be retiring shortly.
 Thank you for all contributions to the stream project.

 ---